 - 1 cup walnut pieces

-- 1 yellow onion cut into 2 inch pieces
+- 1 yellow onion chopped into 2-inch pieces

-- 2 carrots cut into 2 inch pieces
+- 2 carrots peeled and chopped into 2-inch pieces

-- 2 celery ribs cut into 2 inch pieces
+- 2 celery ribs chopped into 2-inch pieces

 - 2 cloves garlic